Conference “Digital health in times of crisis” 9th October 2025

 • 11h25 Interview of the laureates (part 1)

-• 14h05 Panel discussion 2: Managing the health response by epidemiological surveillance
+• 14h05 Panel discussion 2: Data driving health response

 • Raoul Kamadjeu, Global Health Specialist, Public Health Emergencies, UNICEF